coverdash/braintree-oauth-nextjs-example/README.md

 4. The application exchanges this code for access/refresh tokens
 5. Merchant A can now process transactions on Merchant B's behalf

+> [!IMPORTANT]
-> ⚠️ **IMPORTANT NOTE**: Before running the application to authorize the accounts, make sure you are logged into the Braintree account of the organization that will be receiving the shared user/payment token in the same broswer where you will run this application and make the connection.
+> Before running the application to authorize the accounts, make sure you are logged into the Braintree account of the organization that will be receiving the shared user/payment token in the same broswer where you will run this application and make the connection.

 ## API Endpoints